-Claire, a graduate of the Voice/Keyboard program at the Saginaw Arts and Science Academy, and attends SVSU as a music education major.
+Claire is a graduate of the Voice/Keyboard program at the Saginaw Arts and Science Academy, and attends SVSU as a music education major.
 Claire supports our choir program as a Choral Scholar and co-leads our Youth Group.

 What is the vestry?

-The Vestry is in the elected leadership of the church.
+The Vestry is the elected leadership of the church.
 At St. John’s, it consists of nine members, elected in three classes of three at each annual meeting.
-It’s the responsibility of the Vestry to maintain and ensure the property of the parish, supervise investments, with consultation with the Rector authorize staff terms of employment and act in support of the Rector in whatever is appropriate for the furtherance of the Gospel.
+It’s the responsibility of the Vestry to maintain and ensure the property of the parish, supervise investments, with consultation with the Rector authorize staff terms of employment, and act in support of the Rector in whatever is appropriate for the furtherance of the Gospel.

-What do vestry members do?
+What do Vestry members do?

-Who can be on the vestry?
+Who can be on the Vestry?

 Any adult member of the congregation (16 years of age or older) who also: